nextcloud/documentation/developer_manual/exapp_development/faq/BehindCompanyProxy.rst

 - **Firewall Restrictions**

-  Verify with your network administrator that your system is allowed to access the internet through the proxy.
+  Verify with your network administrator that your system is allowed to access the Internet through the proxy.

 Contact Support
 ---------------